 to new markets in the UK, Europe and beyond.
 We also offer approved testing services in

 The safety of consumer products is regulated by the General Product Safety Regulations 2005 (GPS Regulations).
 It is a legal requirement that applies to all products used by consumers.
-Products that are manufactured and supplied should be safe and fit for purpose and responsibility for this lies with anyone involved in their manufacture, distribution or purchase.
+Products that are manufactured and supplied should present no or minimal risk to the end user and responsibility for this lies with anyone involved in their manufacture, distribution or purchase.

 These general product safety principles can also be applied to the contract furniture sector.
 A product should be suitable for its intended use and so a product should be tested to the correct hazard level for the environment.Enquire about product testing

 Furniture and furnishings for use in a domestic environment MUST comply with the legal document entitled 'The UK Furniture and Furnishings (Fire) (Safety) Regulations'.

 Flammability Standards also exist for contract and office furniture and, although not covered by the above-mentioned regulations, are no less important.
 Compliance with these Standards is essential and will, in the majority of cases, be a requirement of tender documentation.

 FIRA carries out flammability testing for items that are destined for both the domestic and contract markets.
 Read more about Flammability Testing Services

 View the Flammability Guides produced by the Furniture Industry Research Association.